truenas/documentation/content/SCALE/Apps/MinIOClustersSCALE.md

 Go to **Storage > Pools** and select the pool you want to place the dataset in.
 You can use an existing pool or create a new pool.

 After creating the dataset, go to **System > Shell** and create the directory MinIO uses to store information used by and in the application.
 MinIO uses **/data** but allows users to replace this with the directory of their choice.
-Use **Service > Shell** to change to the */pool/dataset* directory and then use the `mkdir /mnt/data` command to create the **/data** directory.
+Change to the */pool/dataset* directory and then use the `mkdir /mnt/data` command to create the **/data** directory.

 For a distributed configuration, repeat this on all system notes in advance.